 How to create a custom rule:

-Click Add email or subject
+Click Add email or domain

 Choose your rule type: